COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Summary

 \section{Summary}

-We report the discoveries of five bright strongly-lensed galaxies at $3 < z < 4$: COOL J0101+2055 ($z_{source} = 3.459$; $z_{lens} = 0.871$), COOL J0104-0757 ($z_{source} = 3.480$; $z_{lens1} = 1.004$; $z_{lens2} = 0.858$), COOL J0145+1018 ($z_{source} = 3.310$; $z_{lens} = 0.463$), COOL J0516-2208 ($z_{source} = 3.549$; $z_{lens} = 0.658$), and COOL J1356+0339 ($z_{source} = 3.753$; $z_{lens} = 0.262$).
-These galaxies have {\it r} and {\it z} band AB magnitudes brighter than $21.81$, doubling the number of bright lensed galaxies currently known in this redshift interval.
+We report the discoveries of five bright, strongly-lensed galaxies at $3 < z < 4$: COOL J0101+2055 ($z_{source} = 3.459$; $z_{lens} = 0.871$), COOL J0104-0757 ($z_{source} = 3.480$; $z_{lens1} = 1.004$; $z_{lens2} = 0.858$), COOL J0145+1018 ($z_{source} = 3.310$; $z_{lens} = 0.463$), COOL J0516-2208 ($z_{source} = 3.549$; $z_{lens} = 0.658$), and COOL J1356+0339 ($z_{source} = 3.753$; $z_{lens} = 0.262$).
+These galaxies have {\it r}- and {\it z}-band AB magnitudes brighter than $21.81$, doubling the number of bright lensed galaxies currently known in this redshift interval.
 We characterized the lensed galaxies using ground-based {\it grz}/{\it giy} imaging and optical spectroscopy.
-Using \texttt{Prospector}, we performed stellar-population synthesis modeling with model-based photometry magnitudes and derived stellar masses, dust content, and star-formation rates.
-Using \texttt{LENSTOOL}, we performed dPIE-halo-based lens mass modeling with ground-based imaging, which implies median source magnifications in our sample $\sim 29 - 180$.
-Combining these analyses, we derived the sample galaxies' stellar masses ranging from $\rm log_{10}(M_{*}/M_{\odot}) \sim 9.7 - 11.0$ and star formation rates in the youngest age bin ranging from $\rm log_{10}(SFR/(M_{\odot}\cdot yr^{-1})) \sim 0.4 - 1.6$, placing the sample galaxies on the massive end of the star-forming main sequence.
-In summary, the five galaxies presented in this sample are rare in terms of their brightness while they are common in terms of their stellar mass, in the redshift interval $3 < z < 4$.
+Using \texttt{Prospector}, we performed stellar population synthesis modeling with model-based photometry magnitudes and derived stellar masses, dust content, and SFRs.
+Using \texttt{LENSTOOL}, we performed dPIE halo-based lens mass modeling with ground-based imaging, which implies median source magnifications in our sample of $\sim 29 - 180$.
+Combining these analyses, we derived the sample galaxies' stellar masses in the range $\rm log_{10}(M_{*}/M_{\odot}) \sim 9.69 - 10.75$ and SFRs in the youngest age bin in the range $\rm log_{10}(SFR/(M_{\odot}\cdot yr^{-1})) \sim 0.39 - 1.46$, placing the sample galaxies on the massive end of the star-forming main sequence.
+In summary, the five galaxies presented in this sample are rare in terms of their brightness and common in terms of their stellar mass in the redshift interval $3 < z < 4$.
 In addition, three galaxies in our sample have strong Ly$\alpha$ emission, enabling unique opportunities to study Ly$\alpha$ emitters at high redshifts.